Costin Murgescu: Dissidence, death, and legacy

-Murgescu spent the last stage of his life as a dissident, in latent conflict with Ceaușescu.
-At the IEM, he helped organize debates about politics and economics, introduced Romanian students to the core notions of supply-side economics, and made hints about the need for profound change.
-Reportedly, Murgescu's 1982 work on the Japanese economic miracle was a Romanian best-seller.
+Murgescu's 1982 work on the Japanese economic miracle was done from personal observations from his extended trip there; overall, he concluded that Japanese companies had fully focused on technological innovation, and had planned ahead with a focus on such changes.
+It was a Romanian best-seller.
 Allegedly, Murgescu had come to believe that the Valev Plan was a consistent form of economic integration, and that national communism was essentially flawed.
 Foreign Minister Ștefan Andrei shielded Murgescu from Ceaușescu's anger, and allowed him to maintain a link with the West through contacts with Reuters.
 Another inner-PCR dissident and former diplomat, Silviu Brucan, indicated Murgescu as one of his main sources for critical reports which were sent to foreign ambassadors in Romania.
-Murgescu died a few months before the anti-communist Revolution.